Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

     pos_orig=nx.get_node_attributes(graph, 'pos')
     nx.draw(graph, pos_orig, with_labels=False, node_size=12, edgecolors='black', node_color='white')

-Below is a graph networkx plot with the original positions and the computed octilinear positions for the S-Bahn Berlin network.
+Below is a ``networkx`` plot of the graph with the original positions (left) and the computed octilinear positions (right) for the S-Bahn Berlin network.

 .. image:: figures/sberlin_orig.png
    :width: 49%